freenit-framework/doc/docs/frontend/01store.md

 ```
 The `refresh_token` function is written so that if there is no token or the currently
 held token has expired it will call REST API to refresh it, otherwise it will do nothing.
-After fetching list of blogs `fetchAll` will set the store and return the data to the
+After fetching list of blogs, `fetchAll` will set the store and return the data to the
 caller.
+By default we also tell backend to return first 10 blog posts by setting headers
+`page` and `perpage` in `methods.get` call.

 To create the blog post, you need to add `create` function which calls
 `POST` on the REST API.

 ```ts